Prince (musician): 2010–2016: Final albums

 In January 2013, Prince released a lyric video for a new song called "Screwdriver".
 In April 2013, Prince announced a West Coast tour titled Live Out Loud Tour with 3rdeyegirl as his backing band.
-The final two dates of the first leg of the tour were in Minneapolis where former Revolution drummer Bobby Z. sat in as guest drummer on both shows.
+The final two dates of the first leg of the tour were in Minneapolis-St. Paul, where former Revolution drummer Bobby Z. sat in as guest drummer on both shows.
 In May, Prince announced a deal with Kobalt Music to market and distribute his music.
 On August 14, 2013, Prince released a new solo single for download through the 3rdeyegirl.com website.
 The single "Breakfast Can Wait" had cover art featuring comedian Dave Chappelle's impersonation of him, from a 2004 second-season Chappelle's Show comedy sketch on Comedy Central.

 In February 2014, he performed concerts with 3rdeyegirl in London titled the Hit and Run Tour.
 Beginning with intimate shows, the first was held at the London home of singer Lianne La Havas, followed by two performances of what Prince described as a "sound check" at the Electric Ballroom in Camden, and another at Shepherd's Bush Empire.
 On April 18, 2014, Prince released a new single entitled "The Breakdown".
 He re-signed with his former label, Warner Bros.
 Records after an 18-year split.
 Warner announced that Prince would release a remastered deluxe edition of Purple Rain in 2014 to celebrate the 30th anniversary of the album.
 In return, Warner gave Prince ownership of the master recordings of his recordings with the company.

-In February 2014, Prince began what was billed as his 'Hit N Run Part One' tour.
+In February 2014, Prince began what was billed as his "Hit N Run Part One" tour.
 This involved Prince's Twitter followers keeping an avid eye on second-by-second information as to the whereabouts of his shows.
 Many of these shows would only be announced on the day of the concert, and many of these concerts involved two performances: a matinee and an evening show.
-These shows began at Camden's Electric Ballroom, billed as 'Soundchecks', and spread throughout the UK capital to KoKo Club, in Camden, Shepherd's Bush Empire and various other small venues.
+These shows began at Camden's Electric Ballroom, billed as "Soundchecks", and spread throughout the UK capital to KoKo Club, in Camden, Shepherd's Bush Empire and various other small venues.
 After his London dates, he moved on to other European cities.
-In May 2014, Prince began his 'Hit N Run Part Two' shows, which followed a more normal style of purchasing tickets online and being held in music arenas.
+In May 2014, Prince began his "Hit N Run Part Two" shows, which followed a more normal style of purchasing tickets online and being held in music arenas.
 In Spring 2014, he launched NPG Publishing, a music company to administer his own music and that of other artists without the restrictions of mainstream record companies.